 I am a member of multiple affiliate programs and you’ll often see on my website links that say (affiliate link) beside them.

-Affiliate links are links where I receive a commission if a person buys through the link, the commission comes from the company, not from the customer, so they don’t cost any more for a person to use.
+Affiliate links are links where I receive a commission if a person buys through the link.
+The commission comes from the company -not from the customer – so links don’t cost any more for a customer to use.

-An example of this is the map that I have in the background of my YouTube videos.
-The company that creates these maps has an affiliate program where anybody can make a commission on the sales made.
+A great example of this is the map that I have in the background of my YouTube videos.
+The company that makes these maps has an affiliate program so anybody can make a commission on the sales made through their link.

 You’ll find affiliate links in quite a few of my posts.
 If I am linking to a company I’ll usually see if they have an affiliate program set up, if they don’t, I’ll often work with the company to create one.

-Amazon and one of the biggest affiliate programs and I have an influencer storefront here, this is basically a collection of my recommended products: Emma Cruises Storefront.
+Amazon have one of the biggest affiliate programs and I have an “influencer storefront” here, this is basically a collection of my recommended products: Emma Cruises Storefront.